Northglenn/112th station

 Northglenn/112th station (sometimes stylized as Northglenn•112th) is a station on the N Line of the Denver RTD commuter rail system in Northglenn, Colorado.
 It is located on the west side of York and north of 112th Avenue.
 The station opened on September 21, 2020.

+During the construction of the station, a trestle bridge spanning 209 feet was unearthed.
+The bridge dated back to 1909 and was backfilled by Union Pacific in 1951.
+Upon its discovery in 2016, it was deemed to be not of historical value and destroyed.